4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 - Two related ``hic`` files you want to compare.
 We call these **datasets**
 - The **chromosome** you'd like to view.
 This must be present in the datasets.
 - The **resolution** you'd like to view.
 This must be present in the datasets.
-  If this is defined, the workflow uses a default value of 200kb, so for simplicity you can omit it.
+  By default, the workflow uses a value of 200kb, so if that's the resolution you'd like to use, you can omit this value.

 You can create this example by hand.
 First, make a well-named project directory that will hold all of our data and results: